Last updated on July 7th, 2022 at 11:12 am

 Ask yourself: what would Minnie do?

-Understanding the role your attitude plays in the achievement of your dream helps you maintain motivation and plan for the ups and downs on the road towards success.
-Decide up front how far you are willing to go to achieve success before you commit to pursuing your big dream.
+Understanding the role your attitude plays in the achievement of your dream helps you maintain motivation and plan for the ups and downs on the road toward success.
+Decide upfront how far you are willing to go to achieve success before you commit to pursuing your big dream.

 6. Your big dream should be aligned with what you truly want in life.